apressato/Django-Project-Template/README.md

 # Django-Project-Template
-A small skeleton of Django Project for begin my project with most of the settings already set.
+ A small starter Django's Skeleton Project with all settings already set.

-#### This skeleton contains:
+#### This project contains:
  * Extended User Structure
  * Login / Logout
  * Profile editing (to be fixed)